romjacket/skeletonKey/ReadMe.md

 Refer to the html help included (..\site\index.html) for detailed information.

 Upon installtion, a quick-start wizard will allow users to get up and running quickly.

+If you obtained source files for skeletonKey, you can compile all the files with an ".ahk"

+extension found in the root of the skeletonKey directory as well as those found in the

+"bin" directory with the Ahk2Exe compiler found in your AutoHotKey "Compiler" directory.

 ###########################################